 Also: why do you downplay your accusation of fraud with the term ‘snake oil’?
 That’s a bit like calling a fractured tibia an ‘ouchie’.
 How about you take a step back to consider that I posted said story because I thought it would be of interest to this publication’s readership, most of whom don’t share your unproven – and unprovable – conspiratorial world view.

 You have a Patreon now too, right?

-Yes, we do — and that income funds the occasional review unit, which is given back to Patrons via competitions.
+Yes, we do — and that income funds the occasional review unit, which is then given back to Patrons via competitions once the review is done.
 It also funds video content made exclusively for the Patreon community.

 Do you engage with affiliate link programs?

 Nope, nope and three times nope.
 Why not?
 Because affiliate links effectively index income to opinion positivity.
 They blur the line between a reviewer and a salesman earning a commission.

 Are there any other payments from manufacturers we should know about?

 Nope.
 None.
 This publication’s income sources are all out in the open.

 Writers published in these pages are guaranteed to have no direct (or indirect) financial affiliation with any hi-fi or audio equipment manufacturer/distributor/retailer.
 That means no writer has a (secret or otherwise) side gig as a PR representative, show organiser, manufacturer’s consultant, product photographer or hifi store sales clerk.